-Findings Response PART V - OFFENDER PROGRAMS AND ACTIVITY A. OFFENDER OPPORTUNITIES FOR IMPROVEMENT References: ACA CJS 1-5A-01, Dept. Reg.
+Findings Response PART V - OFFENDER PROGRAMS AND ACTIVITY A. OFFENDER OPPORTUNITIES FOR IMPROVEMENT 第三人称形式 化基础 化基础 医 References: ACA CJS 1-5A-01, Dept. Reg.
 PS-F-1 V-A-001 Volunteers/Registration There is an official registration and identification system for volunteers.
-Visual Inspection: activity schedules, facility logs Compliant- policy in place for volunteers, however there have been no volunteers at the facillity since the COVID pandemic.
-V-A-002 Volunteer Services A current schedule of volunteer services is available to all offenders and is posted in appropriate areas of the facility.
-Compliant- policy in place for volunteers, however there have been no volunteers at the facillity since the COVID pandemic.
-Visual Inspection: activity schedules, facility logs V-A-003 Visiting Written policy, procedure, and practice govern visiting.
+Visual Inspection: activity schedules, facility logs Compliant V-A-002 Volunteer Services A current schedule of volunteer services is available to all offenders and is posted in appropriate areas of the facility.
+Compliant Visual Inspection: activity schedules, facility logs V-A-003 Visiting Written policy, procedure, and practice govern visiting.
 The number of visitors an offender may receive and the length of the visits may be limited only by the facility's schedule, space, and personnel constraints, or when the facility administrator can present clear and convincing evidence that such visitation jeopardizes the safety and security of the facility.
 Conditions under which visits may be denied and visitors may be searched are defined in writing.
 Provisions are made for special visits in accordance with Department Regulation OP-C-9.
-Visual Inspection: activity schedules, facility logs Compliant - Offenders are allowed video visits.
-V-A-004 Religious Programs Written policy, procedure, and practice define and provide reasonable offender opportunity for religious practice.
-Compliant - policy in place, however, there have been no religious service since the COVID pandemic.
-Visual Inspection: activity schedules, facility logs V-A-005 Exercise and Recreation Access (MANDATORY) Offenders have access to exercise and recreation opportunities.
+Compliant Visual Inspection: activity schedules, facility logs V-A-004 Religious Programs Written policy, procedure, and practice define and provide reasonable offender opportunity for religious practice.
+Compliant Visual Inspection: activity schedules, facility logs V-A-005 Exercise and Recreation Access (MANDATORY) Offenders have access to exercise and recreation opportunities.
 Written policy, procedure, and practice provide for exercise opportunities adequate to ensure major muscle activity.
 Outdoor exercise shall be available on a regular basis (at least three times per week-weather permitting) for DPS&C offenders.
 If a DPS&C offender requires special management or has security supervision needs which preclude the opportunity for outdoor exercise at a facility, then he or she shall be transferred to the DPS&C. If a facility based on location, or other legitimate concern, does not make provision for outdoor exercise, then compensating dedicated exercise facilities of adequate size to provide three exercise opportunities per week shall be available.
-Visual Inspection: activity schedules, facility logs Compliant - Offenders are allowed recreation for 30 minutes, 3 times per week (weather permitting)
+Compliant Visual Inspection: activity schedules, facility logs